Skip to content

 Abstract supertype for all tracking result types in PortfolioOptimisers.jl.

-All concrete types representing tracking error or tracking constraint results should subtype AbstractTracking.
-This enables a consistent, composable interface for tracking error measurement, tracking constraint generation, and related portfolio analytics.
+All concrete and/or abstract types representing tracking error or tracking constraint results should be subtypes of AbstractTracking.

 Related